cardano-scaling/hydra/docs/monthly/2023-06-monthly.md

 The monthly review meeting for May was held on 2023-06-21 via Google Meet with these [slides][slides] and here is the [recording][recording].

-TODO @ch1bo

-- Fairly straight-forward meeting
-- Unexcited / cool show of features
-- Some demos / announcements not ready just yet - next updates going to be more interesting again
+It was a fairly straight-forward month and consequently unexcited review meeting this month.
+Unfortunately, we could not release 0.11.0 yet, but we wanted to get the quite significant change of supporting commits from external wallets done first.
+This feature in particular was more involved than expected, but as the demonstration in the meeting showed, we are in the final stages of getting this over the line.

+Besides some nice findings to potential performance improvements for layer 2 transaction processing, there was not much to announce this time around.
+Behind the scenes, however, there have been great progress on the Hydra for Payments project and the next updates are going to be more interesting again.

-- Holiday season approaching, but we march on, steadily
+Dispite holiday season approaching, we will march on, steadily adding features and enabling more and more use cases to scale through Hydra.

 [slides]: https://docs.google.com/presentation/d/1TVzjaFKXBi9DAugSd2L8MSUSZGIU9EjTmwf6yccckPI
 [recording]: https://drive.google.com/file/d/1_N6b4RDe579TgLawiJzbE0NLofD3ljE6/view